Why every C++ developer should know about the pimpl idiom pattern

-If you build a library in C++ and make it available for other people you should know about pimpl idiom.
-This pattern make it possible to encapsulate your real implementation from your API (and won’t break binary compatibility ABI).
+If you build a library in C++ and make it available for other people, you should know about the pimpl idiom.
+This pattern makes it possible to encapsulate your real implementation from your API and won’t break binary compatibility (ABI).

-If you build an API class (which can be used by the consumer of the library) you should first think about binary compatibility.
-Every binary-break is hard and frustrating for the consumer because he/she has to recompile the hole source code because you have break the compatibility.
-Adding new functions to an “normal” C++ code could be a hard job if you want (and you should) to keep binary compatibility.
-Most developer does not know that adding or delete private member can also break ABI as changing public functions/members.
-If you are new in creating C++ API you should read some books/blogs about creating good API (i prefer this book) – but if you don’t want to read a hole book, you could read this blog-post 😉
+If you build an API class (which can be used by the consumer of the library), you should first think about binary compatibility.
+Every binary break is hard and frustrating for the consumer because they have to recompile the whole source code due to the compatibility break.
+Adding new functions to a “normal” C++ code can be a difficult job if you want (and you should) to keep binary compatibility.
+Most developers do not know that adding or deleting private members can also break ABI, just as changing public functions/members can.
+If you are new to creating C++ APIs, you should read some books or blogs about creating a good API (I prefer this book) – but if you don’t want to read a whole book, you could read this blog post 😉.

-How can i design a class which is binary compatible as much as possible?
+How can I design a class to be as binary compatible as possible?
+Link to heading

-- class-forwarding make it possible that you don’t have to include the header-file for the forwarded class
+• Class-forwarding makes it possible that you don’t have to include the header file for the forwarded class.

 MyClass.h